Find your perfect value college

-Not everyone gets to study abroad but in a perfect world every student would have the chance.
+Not everyone gets to study abroad but in a perfect world, every student would have the chance.
 Mark Twain summed it up best when he said “Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all of one’s lifetime.”
-Traveling is educational on its own but having the opportunity to live and study in a foreign land can be life changing.
+Traveling is educational on its own but having the opportunity to live and study in a foreign land can be life-changing.
 To maximize the experience you have to make the best choice from the endless options available.
-Here are five things you need to consider when choosing a program:

 When Should You Go?